jhofman/msd2015/_posts/2015-03-27-final-project.md

 and generalization.
 Be sure to address the issue of complexity control (a.k.a. "model selection"), as discussed extensively in class.

+Final projects will be collaborative, in groups of 3.
+Form your group, propose a topic, and have it approved by us.

 As with past homeworks, your project should include both executable, well-commented code and a full report (as markdown or PDF) that enables the reader to interpret and reproduce your results.
 There